hmbiyangandu/datasciencecoursera/CodeBook.md

 	Possible values : -0.49509 ...
 0.95787

 13- tGravityAcc_std_X
+	Time domain signal measuring the average by activity and by subject of the Gravity Acceleration Standard deviation on the X axis.
+	Possible values : -0.9968 ... -0.8296

 14- tGravityAcc_std_Y
+	Time domain signal measuring the average by activity and by subject of the Gravity Acceleration Standard deviation on the Y axis.
+	Possible values : -0.9942 ... -0.6436

 15- tGravityAcc_std_Z
+	Time domain signal measuring the average by activity and by subject of the Gravity Acceleration Standard deviation on the Z axis.
+	Possible values : -0.9910 ... -0.6102

 16- tBodyAccJerk_mean_X
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration Jerk on the X axis.
+	Possible values : 0.04269 ...
+0.13019

 17- tBodyAccJerk_mean_Y
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration Jerk on the Y axis.
+	Possible values : -0.0386872 ...
+0.0568186

 18- tBodyAccJerk_mean_Z
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration Jerk on the Z axis.
+	Possible values : -0.067458 ...
+0.038053

 19- tBodyAccJerk_std_X
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration Jerk Standard deviation on the X axis.
+	Possible values : -0.9946 ...
+0.5443

 20- tBodyAccJerk_std_Y
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration Jerk Standard deviation on the Y axis.
+	Possible values : -0.9895 ...
+0.3553

 21- tBodyAccJerk_std_Z
+	Time domain signal measuring the average by activity and by subject of the Body Acceleration Jerk Standard deviation on the Z axis.
+	Possible values : -0.99329 ...
+0.03102

 22- tBodyGyro_mean_X